Certificates & Credits

-A: Yes, most of our programs offer Closed Captioning.
+A: Yes, most of our on-demand programs offer Closed Captioning.
 After launching a program and pressing play, the "CC" icon will appear on the bottom right-hand corner of the video screen.
 Click the icon to enable closed captioning.

 Certificates & Credits

 A: Live program attendees and live webcast participants will generally receive their certificates within a few business days after the completion of the program.
 If we are awaiting accreditation approval in your jurisdiction, your certificate will be issued once we receive approval.
 Certificates for on-demand programs will generally be issued within minutes after requesting credit for a completed program where the program's credit status is indicated as already approved in the requested jurisdiction.
 If the on-demand program's credit status is marked as ”Application Submitted” in a requested jurisdiction, the certificate will be issued upon receiving the approval.
 The certificate will reflect the course completion date.
 Approval times vary by jurisdiction.

 A: You will receive your certificates via email from "PLI Certificates" at firstname.lastname@example.org.
 Please be sure to add www.pli.edu to your safe senders list.
 If you are seeking CLE certificates in more than one jurisdiction, please be advised that each certificate will be emailed to you individually.